AMANDHAKAR191/KeysWithKotlin/README.md

 # KEYS Password Manager
-Kotlin Externship Team Project
+KEYS Password Manager Project

 ## Description

-Welcome to the Kotlin Externship Team Project.
-This is a robust and modern application, designed and built as part of an externship program.
+Welcome to KEYS Password Manager Project.
+This is a robust and modern application, designed and built.
 Our team is using latest Jetpack Compose, using Kotlin programming language.

-The application is an exciting project that serves users in managing a unique entity known as "expanse".
+The application is an exciting project that serves users in managing a unique entity known as "Password".
 This could be viewed as a learning project to explore modern Android development techniques, libraries, and best practices.

 ## Features